gabsdotco/init.lua/README.md

 ### 🌑 init.lua

-this repository contains everything related to mine personal neovim configuration, from basic sets and remaps, to a custom statusline and theme.
+this repository contains everything related to my neovim configuration, from basic sets and remaps, to a custom status line and theme.